anonutopia/anonutopians/anonwallet.md

 - [x] new form - sign up
 - [x] new form - sign in
 - [x] new form - import
+- [x] new form - old users (has everything, has address but no email)